butlerx/wetty/docs/docker.md

 If you dont want to build the image yourself just remove the line `build; .`

-If you wish to use the WeTTy container in prod just modify the WeTTy container to have `SSHHOST` point to the server you want to ssh to and remove the ssh server container.
+If you wish to use the WeTTY container in prod just modify the WeTTY container to have `SSHHOST` point to the server you want to ssh to and remove the ssh server container.